-- 1. Prior to the commencement of the presentation period, if appropriate based on the manner of holding the General Shareholders' Meeting, and in any case prior to the voting on the proposed resolutions, the chair of the General Shareholders' Meeting or the secretary by delegation therefrom shall read the information contained in the list of attendees, detailing the number of shareholders present in person and by proxy, the number of shares represented in person and by proxy, with an indication of the percentage of share capital that both represent, and the total number of shareholders and of shares in attendance at the meeting, with an indication of the share capital that such shares represent.
-The chair, or if applicable, the secretary, may refer to the data resulting from the list of attendees projected onto the screens at the place where the meeting is held and/or through the remote attendance platform, instead of reading the data. - The chair of the General Shareholders' Meeting shall then, if appropriate, declare the existence of a proper and sufficient quorum on first or second call, as the case may be, and shall decide if the shareholders can debate and adopt resolutions regarding all matters contained in the agenda or if, on the contrary, debate must be limited to only some of them.
+Prior to the voting on the proposed resolutions, the chair of the General Shareholders' Meeting or the secretary by delegation therefrom shall read the information contained in the list of attendees, detailing the number of shareholders present in person and by proxy, the number of shares represented in person and by proxy, with an indication of the percentage of share capital that both represent, and the total number of shareholders and of shares in attendance at the meeting, with an indication of the share capital that such shares represent.
+The chair, or if applicable, the secretary, may refer to the data resulting from a projected list of attendees, if any.

-- 3. If appropriate, the chair of the General Shareholders' Meeting shall announce the presence of a notary public at the meeting and shall identify such notary public, reporting on the request that the notary public prepare the minutes of the meeting. - 4.
-If a notary public has been requested to prepare the minutes of the meeting, the notary public shall ask the shareholders at the General Shareholders' Meeting and record in the minutes whether there are reservations or objections regarding the statements of the chair of or the secretary for the General Shareholders' Meeting in connection with the number of shareholders in attendance and the share capital represented in person and by proxy.
+- 2. The chair of the General Shareholders' Meeting shall then, if appropriate, declare the existence of a proper and sufficient quorum on first or second call, as the case may be, and shall decide if the shareholders can debate and adopt resolutions regarding all matters contained in the agenda or if, on the contrary, debate must be limited to only some of them. - 3.
+If appropriate, the chair of the General Shareholders' Meeting shall announce the presence of a notary public at the meeting and shall identify such notary public, reporting on the request that the notary public prepare the minutes of the meeting. - 4.
+If a notary public has been requested to prepare the minutes of the meeting, the notary public shall record in the minutes whether there are reservations or objections by shareholders or their proxy representatives in attendance at the meeting regarding the statements of the chair of or the secretary for the General Shareholders' Meeting in connection with the number of shareholders in attendance and the share capital represented in person and by proxy.
+If the presence of a notary is not required, the secretary for the General Shareholders' Meeting shall record this information in the minutes.